-Welcome aboard the Solar Heritage, our solar powered catamaran.
-Take a trip through this Area of Outstanding Natural Beauty with an experienced guide to help you learn about the environment of Chichester Harbour.
-On-board the engines are virtually silent as you glide along with plenty of time to admire the view and get up close to many of the birds and habitats that make this place so special.
+Come aboard Solar Heritage, our solar powered catamaran and take a trip through this Area of Outstanding Natural Beauty.
+The engines are virtually silent so you can glide along, admire the view and get up close to many of the birds and habitats that make this place so special.
+There will be an experienced guide on board to help you understand the special environment of Chichester Harbour.

 Trips are available throughout the year or why not bring your own group for a private cruise.
-For more information contact: 01243 513275 or email@example.com
+For more information contact the office on: 01243 513275 or firstname.lastname@example.org

 "This ultimate form of slow travel is very good value, you ride on a totally silent, fume-free, environmentally friendly craft that glides across the water."
 Bradt Slow Sussex Guide, 2011

-Itchenor Leave the A27 at the Stockbridge roundabout, taking the A286 towards the Witterings, then follow signs to Itchenor.
+Itchenor - Leave the A27 at the Stockbridge roundabout, taking the A286 towards the Witterings, then follow signs to Itchenor.
 Meet on the viewing platform in front of the Harbour Office at the end of the road, West Itchenor, 15 minutes before departure time.
 Parking is available in the pay and display car park signposted just before the Ship Inn.
 The boat will depart from the public jetty.
+Download a map and directions here.

-Emsworth Meet on the sea wall at the top of the public jetty from where the Solar Heritage departs.
+Emsworth - Meet on the sea wall at the top of the public jetty from where Solar Heritage departs.
 Please wait next to the 'Queue here until called' sign, 15 minutes before departure time.
-Pay and display car parks in South Street and North Street and free parking in Bridge Road car park.
+There are pay and display car parks in South Street and North Street and free parking in Bridge Road car park.
+Download and map and directions here.

-Bring your club, community group or group of friends for a unique trip aboard the Solar Heritage.
+Why not bring your club, community group or group of friends for a unique trip aboard Solar Heritage.
 The boat can be booked by groups with trips arranged to suit your particular interest.
 An experienced guide will be on board to help you learn more about this special area.
 Trips for up to 50 people can be booked from either Itchenor or Emsworth depending on where the boat is currently stationed.

 From Itchenor the charge is £275 for up to 50 people on a 1.5 hour trip.
 This is payable in advance.